dkllrjr/dkllrjr.github.io/index.md

 title: My Name is Douglas Keller
 ---

 Welcome to my piece of the internet.
 It's nothing grand but it gets me by.
 I'm a PhD student at École Polytechnique here in France.
 I'm actually really far away from my homeland, mother Alaska.
 Turns out France and Alaska are quite different (who knew!).
 I tend to experiment and try different things, but I code a lot and fluid mechanics are almost always present.
 I dabble in optics as well.
-Anyway, welcome again!
+Anyways, welcome again!

 <div class="index-logo-box">
 	<div class="index-logo">